 To see a developer write GraphQL queries in real time, check out our GraphQL webinar featuring Brightspot’s head GraphQL specialist, Omavi Walker.

-First developed by Facebook in 2012, headless CMS architecture is the solution of choice for many content business platforms these days.
+First developed by Facebook in 2012, headless CMS architecture is the solution of choice for many content businesses these days.
 GraphQL is the programming language that enables flexible connection with programming APIs that support headless CMS integrations like the one offered through Brightspot.

 A headless system using GraphQL has its pros and cons.
 At Brightspot, we’ve identified four of the primary issues associated with GraphQL and developed innovative solutions to address each one.

-As a technical leader, finding the right content business platform for your organization will require flexibility, and that isn’t always easy for some platforms.
+As a technical leader, finding the right CMS for your organization will require flexibility, and that isn’t always easy for some platforms.

-GraphQL is a query language that enables the connection of programming APIs that enable headless CMS integrations like those possible through the Brightspot Content Business Platform.
+GraphQL is a query language that enables the connection of programming APIs that enable headless CMS integrations like those possible through the Brightspot CMS.
 For digital-media teams, GraphQL supports two of the most important factors in content development: speed and flexibility.

 Headless CMS and GraphQL have been trending topics for a while in the content management space.
 Discover the benefits of headless CMS and the flexibility it affords digital organizations, plus the power of GraphQL as the query language connecting your APIs to your front-end applications.